Like Herb Caen said, a cover letter is not gauged by its length and width, but by the broadness of its vision and the height of its dreams.

 - spend lesser time writing fluff and adding information

-- highlight key points they want the recruiters to see
+- highlight key points you want the recruiters to see

 How long should a Cover Letter be?

-Your cover letter should less than one page.
+Your cover letter should be less than one page.

 - your most relevant skills for the job